My shopping cart

 Mash the garlic cloves with a fork and stir to thicken the sauce.
 Salt to taste.
 Serve in individual bowls or eat straight from the pan.
 Great with toasted bread and the rest of your bottle of wine.

-Change up your vegetables.
-The chicken generally takes about 20 minutes in the oven so it's all about experimenting and timing the vegetables to get it all done at the same time.
+• Change up your vegetables: The chicken generally takes about 20 minutes in the oven so it's all about experimenting and timing the vegetables to get it all done at the same time.
 It's a great way to use up veggies in the fridge.
+A few ideas:

+• Pot pie!
 For this you'll want to use skinless boneless chicken cut into small pieces.
 Sauté these in butter or chicken fat until browned, then push the pieces to the side and sauté chopped onion until soft, add flour and cook to form a roux, then add chicken stock, chopped carrots, peas, and whatever other vegetables you like, stirring until thickened.
-Great spices to add include Luberon, Vadouvan, or Blue Grass.
-Top with drop biscuits or puff pastry, and bake until crisp and browned.

 • A braise: Omit the carrot and potato, double the shallots, mushrooms, and chicken (I prefer either 8 thighs, or a whole bird, cut up), halve the garlic.

 Sear the chicken as usual, then remove the skin and set it aside.
 Add your fat and sauté the shallots and garlic for a few minutes, deglaze with cognac or armagnac, then add the stock and wine (my favorite for this is tart and mineral rich German Riesling) and cover.

 Cook in a 350°F oven for 1 hour.
 Towards the end of the cooking time sauté the mushrooms in another skillet (add about 1/4 cup water at the beginning, it will speed browning later), once the liquid has evaporated add a little bit of fat and Pierre Poivre and cook until well browned.